Apple bombshell rocks European, Asian shares; 'flash crash' jolts currencies

 Apples shares tumbled in after-hours trade and those listed in Frankfurt (AAPL.F) were down 8.6 percent in early European deals.

 The news sparked a ‘flash crash’ in holiday-thinned currency markets as growing concerns about the health of the global economy, particularly China, sent investors scurrying into the safe-haven of the Japanese currency.
 The yen was poised for its biggest daily rise in 20 months.
-[FRX/]

 Apple’s alert followed data earlier this week that showed a deceleration in factory activity in China and the euro zone, indicating the ongoing trade dispute between the United States and China was taking a toll on global manufacturing.